 The Westerkerk is a protestant church that was built between 1620 and 1631.
 The tower, which stands at 279 feet, is the tallest church tower in Amsterdam (and can be climbed, for a fee).
 Famous Dutch artist Rembrandt van Rijn is buried at the church and, in 1966, Queen Beatrix chose Westerkerk as the location of her wedding ceremony.

-Directions from Westerkerk to the Anne Frank House:
+Directions from Westerkerk to the Anne Frank House: Walk north along the Prinsengracht Canal to #263.
+Map Directions.

 #17 Anne Frank House

+The story of Anne Frank is known worldwide.
+Her diary detailing her time spent hiding in an Amsterdam house was first published as Anne Frank: The Diary of a Young Girl, in 1947.
 The house where she hid, numbered 263 Prinsengracht, is now a museum.
 The Anne Frank House Museum is one of the most popular museums in Amsterdam.

-Walk north past the Anne Frank House to the first bridge, Leliegracht, and cross west into the Jordaan Neighborhood.
-MAP directions.
+Directions from Anne Frank House to Jordaan Neighborhood: Walk north past the Anne Frank House to the first bridge, Leliegracht, and cross west into the Jordaan Neighborhood.
+Map & Directions.

 #18 Jordaan Neighborhood

-Crisscross north through the neighborhood and turn right (east) onto Brouwersgracht.
-Named in the late 1500s for the breweries that occupied the canal houses, it is considered by many to be one of the most beautiful canals in the city.
+Directions from Jordaan District to Central Stations: Crisscross north through Jordaan and turn right (east) onto Brouwersgracht.
+Named in the late 1500s for the breweries that occupied the canal houses, it is considered by many to be one of the most beautiful Amsterdam canals.
 From here, it’s an easy walk back to Central Station.
-MAP Directions.
+Map Directions.

 Amsterdam, Netherlands Maps